Seahawks assistant Carl Smith heading to new position with Houston Texans

 The Houston Texans on Tuesday announced they have hired longtime Seahawks assistant Carl Smith as quarterbacks coach, leaving just eight assistants remaining on Seattle’s staff of the 24 from the year the team won the Super Bowl following the 2013 season.

-Smith had been Seattle’s quarterbacks coach from 2011 to 2017 before moving into a role last season as Associate Head Coach.
+Smith had been Seattle’s quarterbacks coach from 2011 to 2017 before moving into a role last season as associate head coach.

+In Houston, Smith will not only get to work with Texans’ third-year quarterback Deshaun Watson but also with his son, Tracy, who is Houston’s assistant special teams coordinator.

 Most Read Sports Stories